 Allied Health Professions/

-Radiologic technologists are the health care professionals who perform diagnostic imaging procedures, such as X-ray examinations, Magnetic Resonance Imaging (MRI) scans, and Computed Tomography (CT) scans.
+Radiologic technologists are the health care professionals who perform diagnostic imaging procedures, such as X-ray examinations, magnetic resonance imaging (MRI) scans and computed tomography (CT) scans.
+Some of them specialize in specific techniques such as cardiovascular-interventional radiography, mammography or sonography.

-According to the American Registry of Radiologic Technologists, there are 300,000 registered radiologic technologists in the United States.
-A 2005 survey of radiologic technologists reports the top reasons professionals entered this field: they wanted an interesting career and they wanted to work in a profession that helps people.
+According to a 2005 survey of radiologic technologists, the top reasons professionals entered this field were that they wanted an interesting career and they wanted to work in a profession that helps people.

 For more information about radiologic technology, see the American Society of Radiologic Technologists website.
-To learn more about this career, watch a video profile of a radiologic technologist (in the Health Science category).
+The site includes videos about careers in radiologic technology.

-According to a recent survey by the American Society of Radiologic Technologists, the average national wage for radiographers in 2010 was approximately $54,000 per year.
-Incomes for entry-level radiographers (those with less than 2 years' experience) averaged almost $44,450 per year.
+According to a recent survey by the American Society of Radiologic Technologists, the average national wage for radiologic technologists in 2013 was $62,763 per year.
+Incomes for entry-level radiologic technologists (those with two years or less experience) averaged $45,878 per year.
 Technologists who work in specialty areas such as CT or MRI typically earn more.
-The national average for all types of radiologic technologists was $61,733 in 2010.

 Save money and earn your bachelor's in health sciences or healthcare management more quickly with maximum credit transfer at Excelsior.
 Our low tuition makes it affordable for you to earn your degree from accredited college while you earn a living.
 Receive up to 32 credits for your health-related occupational license.
 Learn more about Excelsior College ...